menavvu23/LoginAuthentication/README.md

 # Login Authentication
 ## login using username and password

-This is a simple username password based login system which uses bcrypt to encrypt password in the backend and use Sql as database
+This is a simple username password based login system using spring boot which uses bcrypt to encrypt password in the backend and use Sql as database

 ## Features